Tarnów: World War II

-A few months later, the Museum of Tarnów Land was opened, and Tarnów began a postwar recovery.
-In 1957, State Theatre of Ludwik Solski was opened, and in 1975 Tarnów became the capital of a voivodeship.

 The Jews of Tarnów

 Before World War II, about 25,000 Jews lived in Tarnów.
 Jews, whose recorded presence in the town went back to the mid-15th century, comprised about half of the town's total population.
 A large portion of Jewish business in Tarnów was devoted to garment and hat manufacturing.
 The Jewish community was ideologically diverse and included religious Hasidim, secular Zionists, and many more.

 Immediately following the German occupation of the city on 8 September 1939, the persecution of the Jews began.
 German units burned down most of the city's synagogues on 9 September and drafted Jews for forced-labor projects.
 Tarnów was incorporated into the Generalgouvernement.
 Many Tarnów Jews fled to the east, while a large influx of refugees from elsewhere in occupied Poland continued to increase the town's Jewish population.
 In early November, the Germans ordered the establishment of a Jewish council (Judenrat) to transmit orders and regulations to the Jewish community.
 Among the duties of the Jewish council were enforcement of special taxation on the community and providing workers for forced labor.